JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #![LocalAdmin Icon](doc_images/icon_32x32.png) LocalAdmin an OS X URL Scheme Launcher

-Use this URL Scheme Launcher to execute AppleSripts by using the browsers address bar, an link in your HTML document, via AJAX, …
+Use this URL Scheme Launcher to execute local AppleSripts by using the browsers address bar, a link in your HTML document, via AJAX, …

-All you have to do is to call something like this **localadmin://my_script.scpt**.
+Just call: **localadmin://my_script.scpt**.

 Of course you can provide parameters **localadmin://my_script.scpt?q=my_value&m=another_value&…** and if your AppleScript returns a message, you will get this message as notification on your screen.

 ## Requirements

-LocalAdmin is only tested on OS X El Capitan
+LocalAdmin is only tested on OS X El Capitan.

 ## Installation

-1. Download and unzip LocalAdmin.zip
+1. Download and unzip LocalAdmin.zip.

-2. Move the app to your application folder
+2. Move the app to your application folder.

 3. Doubleclick LocalAdmin
-   You will see a dialog with a description.
+   You will see an info window.

-   **This first launch is important for registration of the url scheme in OS X.**
+   **This first launch is important for registration the url scheme in OS X.**

    ![LocalAdmin dialog](doc_images/localadmin_app.png)